-Our suggestions are aimed at encouraging a shift from treating all veteran's claims as unique and individual, to recognizing the similarities of delayed injuries from chemical exposure and where appropriate, treating them as groups of veterans due to their similarity.
-If accepted, we believe that our suggestions will significantly improve the process for these types of claimants.
+Veterans with Cancer (VwC) suggestions are aimed at encouraging a shift from treating all veteran's claims as unique and individual, to recognizing the similarities of delayed injuries from chemical exposure and where appropriate, treating them as groups of veterans due to their similarity and applying judicial precedent to fast track claims when appropriate.
+If accepted, we believe that our suggestions will significantly improve the process for veterans with cancer while speeding up the process for all veterans.

-1. US Legislation
+1. Veteran Focused Legislation